Originally published: July, 2021

 “I had just walked into the resuscitation bay when we received the call that an ORNGE air ambulance was on the way, and there was the risk of the life-threatening arterial bleed.”– Dr. Edmund Kwok

 Today, when patients like Ian arrive by air ambulance to the Civic Campus, they need to be rushed across busy Carling Avenue from the helipad to the hospital.
-All that will change when the new Civic development site on Carling Avenue is complete in 2028.
+All that will change when the New Campus Development site on Carling Avenue is complete in 2028.
 Our new hospital campus will save crucial time with dedicated high-speed elevators that will bring critically ill and severely injured patients directly from the rooftop helipad to a trauma bay.

 Specialized teams ready

 When Ian arrived, Dr. Edmund Kwok, an Emergency Department (ED) physician and Director of Quality Improvement Unit for the ED at our hospital, was waiting.
 He still vividly remembers that day.
 “It was the beginning of my shift.
 I had just walked into the resuscitation bay when we received the call that an ORNGE air ambulance was on the way, and there was the risk of the life-threatening arterial bleed,” recalls Dr. Kwok.

 With that call, Dr. Kwok and his team prepared the trauma bay for the patient’s arrival.
 “When it’s an ORNGE ambulance we know it’s more severe.
 Our team, including physicians like myself, the nurses, and respiratory therapists are ready.”